 One of the key concepts of Mindfulness is Neutrality.
 By not judging your pain as good or bad, but accepting it as temporary, you allow it to pass; directing your attention elsewhere.

-Speaking of her own struggle with cancer, Neomie says: “I was able to manage my pain, shrink my tumour away and boost my immune system using mindfulness and free health meditation.
+Speaking of her own struggle with cancer, Neo says: “I was able to manage my pain, shrink my tumour away and boost my immune system using mindfulness.
 When the pain was at its worst I would tell myself it’s only pain and experiencing pain is easier than thinking about it.
 Without thought, would there be any pain?
 We can’t really know for sure, can we?
 There would almost certainly be LESS pain without the internal narrative, and that’s the message it’s important to get across.”

 I knew that my pain was truly separate from my Self.
 My ego was in pain, while I myself was essentially at peace.